-Digital Serial I/O Module for APx Series Audio Analyzers
+Digital Serial I/O Module for APx B Series Audio Analyzers

 Multi-channel, multi-format Digital Serial I/O for IC testing

-The Digital Serial I/O option adds a multichannel digital serial interface to the APx500 series of audio analyzers.
+The Digital Serial I/O option adds a multichannel digital serial interface to APx B Series modular audio analyzers.
 This provides a direct connection to chip level interfaces such as I2S and supports all popular serial interface formats including left justified, right justified, and DSP.
 In addition the option supports TDM or multiple data line configurations for up to 16 channels of audio data.

 The digital serial capability is essential in R&D for evaluating designs at the circuit board level.
 It allows direct connectivity to CODECs, DSPs, analog-to-digital and digital-to-analog converters, sample rate converters, and all types of audio processing and interface chips.
 Users can access and test board-side inputs and outputs to HDMI (when used in conjunction with the APx HDMI option), SPDIF, and other digital interface transmitters and receivers.